hugo-apero/hugo-apero-docs/content/blog/spoonful-series/03-spoonful.md

 ---
-title: "A second post"
+title: "A third post"
-weight: 2
+weight: 3
 subtitle: ""
 excerpt: "Grid is the very first CSS module created specifically to solve the layout problems we’ve all been hacking our way around for as long as we’ve been making websites."
-date: 2019-07-02
+date: 2021-01-01
 author: "Eric Anderson"
 draft: false
-images:
-- /blog/assets/css-grid-thumbnail.png
-- /blog/assets/css-grid-cover.png
 series:
-- Getting Started
+- A Spoonful of Hugo
 tags:
 - hugo-site
 categories: